 For the lapse risk sub-module, the Company applies the Standard Formula stresses to persistency rates, paid-up rates and take-up rates on GAOs.
-The most onerous stress (out of the permanent increase and decrease to rates, and a mass lapse) is assessed at a product code level rather than at an individual policy level.
+The most onerous stress (out of the permanent increase and decrease to rates, and a mass lapse) is assessed at a product code level rather than at an individual policy level for non-linked business.
 The Company does not consider that this simplification results in a material misstatement of the lapse risk capital.